diazvictor/MoonZaphire/README.md

 # MoonZaphire

-MoonZaphire is a GTK3 frontend for Mosquitto written in Lua.
+MoonZaphire is a GTK3 frontend for MQTT written in Lua with a lot of love.

 ## Dependencies